shoryamittal/SENTINEL-AI--Station-Emergency-Network-for-Transit-Intelligence-Notification-and-Early-warning-Log/README.md

-# PREEMPT AI - Platform Change Event Detection System
+# SENTINEL AI - Platform Change Event Detection System

 A real-time crowd monitoring and management system for platform change events at railway stations.
 Built with free, state-of-the-art AI tools for high-accuracy crowd density detection and situation assessment.